nichtich/Plack-App-RDF-Files/README.md

 - index\_property

     By default a HTTP 404 error is returned if one tries to access the base directory.
-Enable this option to also serve RDF data from this location.
+Enable this option by setting it to 1 or to an URI, to also serve RDF data from the base directory.
+By default `http://www.w3.org/2000/01/rdf-schema#seeAlso` is used as index property, if enabled.

-    RDF property to use for listing all resources connected to the base URI (if
-    <include\_index> is enabled).
-Set to `rdfs:seeAlso` if set to 1.

-    _This feature is currently disabled_

 - path\_map